 Before you apply for a credit card again, take the time to review your credit report, correct any error, and work on increasing your credit score.

-Regardless of the reason your credit card application got denied, get a free copy of your credit report from the Credit Information Corporation or any of its accredited credit bureaus once a year.
-Check the accuracy of information on your credit report—an error may have caused denial on your credit card application.
+Regardless of the reason your credit card application got rejected, get a free copy of your credit report from the Credit Information Corporation or any of its accredited credit bureaus once a year.
+Check the accuracy of the information on your credit report—an error may have caused denial on your credit card application.
 If you spot an incorrect negative remark, dispute it with the concerned lender for correction and request to update your credit report.

 If your credit report accurately shows a history of loan default or high credit card balance, it’s time to break those bad money habits that damage your credit score.
 Improve your credit score by paying down your balances, settling your overdue accounts, and reducing your loan and credit card applications.